 Owing to the 'Make in India' Campaign, the 3D printer market could swell to $79 Million by 2021, says 6Wresearch.

-According to the report automotive applications will account for majority of the revenue share while educational and medical applications too will contribute significantly.
+According to the report, automotive applications will account for the majority of the revenue share while educational and medical applications too will contribute significantly.

 Transformative design capabilities Whereas the printers and their usage for industrial applications are concerned, much attention is to be given to the imports.
-What is likely to change or see a transition in the coming years is India's dependency on China, U.S and Germany for imports of 3D printers.
-This comes with the various government initiatives to push for domestic manufacturing, which will thereby see an emergence of local players.
+What is likely to change or see a transition in the coming years is India's dependency on China, the U.S, and Germany for imports of 3D printers.
+This comes with the various government initiatives to push for domestic manufacturing, which will thereby see the emergence of local players.

 Media Source: Cio